Skip to content

 ├── pyproject.toml

-Naming: astrocyte-transport-{name} - distinct from memory providers (astrocyte-pgvector, astrocyte-mem0) so packages are recognizable as network path plugins, not storage or engines.
+Naming: astrocyte-transport-{name} - distinct from memory providers (astrocyte-postgres, astrocyte-mem0) so packages are recognizable as network path plugins, not storage or engines.
 See outbound-transport.md.

 astrocyte-sink-iceberg/ # Example: append governed events to an Iceberg table